dan-cooke/cypress-autostub/README.md

 - Local spec configs to override globals
 - Simple to setup + mantain, plug-n-play auto mocking
 - CI/Robot friendly (record with an env variable)
+- Whitelist routes that you want to be ignored by the cypress server

 ### API Docs
 View the API docs [here](https://dan-cooke.github.io/cypress-autostub/index.html)